jhonatancamasca/sentiment_analysis/README.md

 In this project, we will work exclusively with two files: `movies_review_train_aai.csv` and `movies_review_test_aai.csv`.

-You don't have to worry about downloading the data, it will be automatically downloaded from the `AnyoneAI - Sprint Project 05.ipynb` notebook in `Section 1.
-Get the data`.

 This is a dataset for **binary sentiment classification**.

 ## Technical aspects